sdc/moodle-local_leapwebservices/readme.md

 * Log in to your Moodle site as an Administrator and visit the Notifications page
 * The plugin should install without error.
 If you receive an error, please report it [here](https://github.com/sdc/moodle-local_leapwebservices/issues)

 ## Configuration

-(**Note:** This guide has been written using Moodle 2.5, which contains many changes from the 2.0 release: your mileage may vary.)
+(**Note:** This guide has been written using Moodle 2.5.
+If you are using a different version of Moodle, your mileage may vary.)

 This plugin has no configuration itself, however your Moodle installation will require configuration to correctly use web services.